• Skip to primary navigation

 Homemade tapioca pudding with vanilla bean served in small glass jars with a layer of fresh strawberries on the bottom

 This tapioca pudding is an easy tapioca dessert though it does require a little cooking.
-For a no-cook pudding, try this rosewater chia pudding recipe or this coconut chia pudding.
+For a fast no-cook pudding, try this rosewater chia pudding recipe.

 Vanilla cardamom tapioca pudding with strawberries